Ruitulyu/KAS-Analyzer/index.md

 -h\-help: print this help and exit.
 ```

+#### install
-#### install: install and check the 'KAS-pipe2' conda environment; check the installation of tools.
+Install and check the 'KAS-pipe2' conda environment; check the installation of tools.
 ```
 usage: KAS-pipe2 install [ -h\--help ] [ -conda ] [ -check ] [ -t tools ] [ -KAS-pipe2 ]